Welcome to your directory of immigrating to Mexico

 Anyhow, we are not aware that such an anti-immigrant restriction exists in the USA for Mexicans who are not U.S. citizens.
 We are aware, however, of cases involving U.S. Citizens who lost valuable property in Mexican states such as Chiapas and Baja California because of this discriminatory real estate legal scheme.

 Incidentally, some in Mexico justify this discriminatory restriction on land-ownership by citing to how they lost territory in the past and had to repel foreign invasions.
 Did the USA not permanently lose considerable territory, for example, to Canada and Britain during the War of 1812 though?
 Nevertheless the USA does not impose any such land-ownership restrictions on people from foreign countries, does it?
 Meanwhile, did the U.S.A. not endure attacks waged from abroad during years such as (but not limited to) 1941 and 2001?
 And did you know that reportedly half of those arrested during the Rodney King riots in Los Angeles back in 1992 were illegals from México?
-Many of those are now land-owners in the USA's coastal region even as law-abiding U.S. citizens in México may not do the same.
+Many of those are now land-owners in the USA's coastal region even as law-abiding nonhispanic U.S. citizens in México may not be the same.
 Is this double-standard fair?

 In moving along: